-Wow, it’s hard to believe that 2017 is coming to a close already as it feels we just started it a few weeks ago.
-I do hope your 2017 has been a good one, and that 2018 is even better.
+Wow, it’s hard to believe that 2019 is coming to a close already as it feels we just started it a few weeks ago.
+I do hope your 2019 has been a good one, and that 2020 is even better.
 Ever been curious as to how New Year is celebrated in other parts of the world?

 In Finland, each new year family and friends gather to burn metal in a pan for a ritual called "molybdomancy".
 The Finns inspect the shadows the metal casts by candlelight, as those shapes are supposed to predict the future.
 Although, this metal is customarily called “tin,” it’s actually sometimes lead, which, among other things, is known to spark severe mental illness... that might explain why this ritual has persisted for hundreds of years.
 And while that's all pretty well and weird, the Finns aren't alone: Ecuadorians burn paper-filled scarecrows, the Swiss drop ice cream on the floor, and people in Siberia plunge into frozen lakes while carrying a tree trunk -- all to ring in the new year.